-u The estimate of unidimensionality which is just the product of av.r.fit The fit of the average r to the correlation matrix fa.fit The off diagonal fit from fa alpha Standardized alpha of the keyed items (after appropriate reversals) av.r The average interitem correlation of the keyed items. median.r The median value of the iteritem correlations of the keyed items.
+u The estimate of unidimensionality which is just the product of Tau The fit of the average r to the correlation matrix rho_c The off diagonal fit from fa alpha Standardized alpha of the keyed items (after appropriate reversals) av.r The average interitem correlation of the keyed items. median.r The median value of the iteritem correlations of the keyed items.
 Unidim.A The unidimensional criterion when items are keyed in positive direction.
 Unidim The raw value of the unidimensional criterion raw.model The ratio of the FF' model to the sum(R) adj.model The ratio of the FF' model to the sum(R) when items are flipped.
-Total The ratio of the sum(R - uniqueness)/sum(R) Total.A Same ratio with flipped items fa for factor analysis, omega and reliability for reliability.
+Total The ratio of the $sum(R - uniqueness)/sum(R)$ Total.A Same ratio with flipped items

-A perhaps interesting idea but still an exploratory statistic.
+A perhaps interesting idea but still underdevelopment.
 Treat with appropriate caution.
 It is (perhaps) useful to compare the unidim statistics with those generated by omega.
-A quick way to do this is to use the reliability function which will find alpha, omega\h and omega\t as well as split half reliabilities and the unidim measures.
+A quick way to do this is to use the reliability function which will find alpha, omega_h and omega_t as well as split half reliabilities and the unidim measures.
+When this done, it can be seen that u is not sensitive to the number of items and seems robust across various sample sizes.